mulot/SubnetCalc/README.md

 # SubnetCalc
 Subnet Calculator for MacOS

-What's New in version 2.0:
+What's New in version 2.1:
-- IPv6 support!
-- Address Class D (Multicast) and Class E (Reserved) support
-- 31 and 32 mask bits support
-- New Tab presentation
+- FLSM (Fixed Length Subnet Mask) support
+- VLSM (Variable Length Subnet Mask) support
+- Export FSLM result in a CSV file
-- Recoded in Swift
+- Export VSLM result in a CSV file
-- Add alerts for bad IP or mask format
-- Fix bugs

 For more information: http://subnetcalc.mulot.org